syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/PositioningAndAppearance.md

 {% endhighlight %}
 {% endtabs %}

-The following image shows the relationship between the Annotation position and Length (fraction values).
+The following image shows the relationship between the annotation position and Length (fraction values).

 ![Length](Annotation_images/Length.jpg)

 ### Displacement

 The `Displacement` property is used to dislocate the annotation by the value given.
 By default, annotation will be in center of the connector path.
-When you assign the value to `Displacement` property, Annotation will be displaced from its position by displacment value.
+When you assign value to the `Displacement` property, annotation will be displaced from its position by displacment value.
 Default value is 0d.

 {% tabs %}
 {% highlight xaml %}